-Development plans are high level summaries of resident's performance and progress throughout the program.
-Development plans also support resident's practice interests, career development, and resident well-being and resilience and may include progress towards completion of program requirements if not tracked elsewhere.
+Development plans are high level summaries of a resident's performance and progress throughout the program.
+Development plans also support resident's practice interests, career development, wellbeing, and resilience and may include progress towards completion of program requirements if not tracked elsewhere.